 I hate the short period that immediately follows the start of the New Year–fad dieting and half-hearted nods towards health-consciousness take over.
 It bothers me not so much out of pretentiousness, but more in that its what dominates the magazines, gym, and food scene for a month.
 The annual chant: “New year, new you!”…ugh

 This lemon cream tart is what I ate for dessert on New Year’s Eve and is my polite middle finger to these forced habits that don’t survive past January, all of which are responsible for some of the least exciting food of the year.
 This tart contains a respectable ~2.5 sticks of butter and, in my case, followed a New Year’s Eve dinner of macaroni and cheese with lobster and truffle oil.
 Take that, health-centric resolutions.

-So with that wholly unexciting rant (if it could even be called as much) out of the way, back to the food!
-From the ingredient list, this… click to read more…
+So with that wholly unexciting rant (if it could even be called as much) out of the way, back to the… click to read more…

 This post is a little later than I’d like it to be seeing how strawberry season has come and gone by me.
 My love of strawberries is no secret.
 When they’re at their peak, I’ve packed away several pounds (maybe four or five?
 Seriously.
 I love strawberries) a week just for snacking (forget the baking).
 So this is one of those tasty desserts you can go to when you need a break from inhaling strawberries by the pound: a berry scented bundt cake topped with a rich, strawberry cream cheese frosting.

 This was delicious and very strawberry-ish.
 I would be happy just eating the frosting (and shamelessly licked the bowl clean.
 Very clean).
-My only disappointment was that the cake was a little denser than I would have liked–I’d consider lessening the amount of strawberry puree (e.g. by half a cup) in the cake so that it might rise more and take on a lighter texture.
-As… click to read more…
+My only disappointment was that the cake was a little denser than I would have liked–I’d consider lessening the amount of strawberry puree (e.g. by half a cup) in the cake so that it might rise more and… click to read more…